Traditional Chatbot vs LLM: The Differences That Actually Matter

 If the chatbot handles real user data, review legal requirements before sending it to an external provider.

-The main risk of LLM is hallucination: the model can generate a response that sounds correct but is made up.
+The main risk with LLMs is hallucination: the model can generate a response that sounds correct but is made up.
 If you ask it “how much balance do I have?”, an LLM without access to real data can fabricate a plausible number.
 That’s why the system prompt in the example includes “never make up balances or customer data”.
 It doesn’t eliminate the risk entirely, but it reduces it.

 Traditional chatbot: Use it when questions always follow the same pattern.
 For example, a support menu with fixed options: “What do you need?
 1. Check balance 2.
 Block card 3.
 Hours”.

-| Cost per conversation | Very low | Depends on model and length |
+Cost per conversationVery lowDepends on model and length

-| Predictable responses | Yes, always the same fixed answer | No, they vary by context |
+Predictable responsesYes, always the same fixed responseNo, vary by context

-| Risk of making up data | No (hardcoded responses) | Yes, needs to be controlled |
+Risk of making up dataNo (hardcoded responses)Yes, must be controlled

-| Maintenance | Add and edit intents | Adjust system prompt and test |
+MaintenanceAdd and edit intentsAdjust system prompt and test

 Choose traditional chatbot if:

-- Responses are always the same (order status, hours, FAQs).
+• Responses are always the same (order status, hours, FAQs).

-- The user follows a menu or predefined steps.
+• The user follows a menu or predefined steps.

-Choose chatbot with LLM if:
+Choose LLM chatbot if:

-- Users ask varied or complex questions.
+• Users ask varied or complex questions.

-- A problem can be described in many different ways.
+• A problem can be described in many different ways.

-- You need flexibility in responses.
+• You need flexibility in responses.

 Examples:

-Complex question: “I bought a product that doesn’t work well.
+• Complex question: “I bought a product that doesn’t work well.
 Can I return it if I only have half the packaging?” → LLM.
 It’s a specific situation that needs analysis.

 If you want to dive deeper into how to write effective instructions for the LLM, the post on prompt engineering for developers covers the patterns most used in real projects.